 Closing The Loop ensures that the mountains of electronics are brought to the West, so that they can be recycled from there in an environmentally friendly way.
 And we make our jewelry from the gold and silver that are in those old telephones.

-Electronic waste (e-waste) is a big problem worldwide.
-In Europe we can recycle this waste properly, but unfortunately this is (still) difficult in many developing countries.
-In Africa, for example, 250 million phones are produced per year, but there is no sustainable recycling option on the entire continent.
-The old phones that you hand in here in the Netherlands often end up in developing countries.
-That in itself is not a bad thing, because it is good if electronics are reused, but when the devices are really broken, they cannot be recycled properly in third world countries.
-And that is where Closing the Loop comes in.
-Closing the Loop collects these phones so that they can be properly recycled in Europe and the valuable materials reused.
+Electronic waste (e-waste) is a major problem worldwide.
+In Europe we can properly recycle this waste, but unfortunately this is (still) difficult in many developing countries.
+For example, 250 million telephones are produced in Africa every year, but there is still no sustainable recycling option on the entire continent.
+The old telephones that you hand in here in the Netherlands often end up in developing countries.
+That in itself is not a problem, because it is good if electronics are reused, but when the devices are really broken, they cannot be recycled properly in third world countries.
+And that's where Closing The Loop comes into play.
+Closing the Loop collects these telephones in order to recycle them properly in Europe and to reuse the valuable materials.

-Circle back around
+Circle around again